kkentzo/kkentzo.github.io/_posts/2020-04-18-esp32-nvs-encryption.md

 In both cases, a separate partition is necessary for storing the nvs encryption key.
 ESP-IDF provides a partition subtype for this purpose (type `data` and subtype `nvs_keys`) and handles its encryption transparently via the bootloader.

+The use case that we'd like to demonstrate here is the baking of pre-existing data (unique device ID, security certificates) into the device at compile time.
 OK, so let's go through this procedure step-by-step by means of an example.

 First, we need a custom partition table which can be configured using `idf.py menuconfig` and selecting "Custom Partition Table (CSV)" under the "Partition Table" menu (`CONFIG_PARTITION_TABLE_CUSTOM=y` and `CONFIG_PARTITION_TABLE_FILENAME="partitions.csv"`).
 Our `partitions.csv` file looks like this: